Fabisser/facesBgone/README.md

 ## Methods
 1. Python script identifies blocks of adjacent buildings and outputs a list of blocks containing building ids as a .txt
 2. The adjacency information is used to run two different methods (developed in C++) for reconstructing the geometry without shared faces:
    - **Hole filling**: uses symmetric difference between adjacent buildings to extend and close each block as one mesh.
+Note: may not always remove all shared faces
-   - **Nef Polyhedra**: constructs and merges nef polyhedra from adjacent buildings in a block, applying Minkowski sum to remove gaps between buildings
+   - **Nef Polyhedra**: constructs and merges nef polyhedra from adjacent buildings in a block, applying Minkowski sum to remove gaps between buildings.
+Note 1: this method skips invalid buildings.
+Please correct geometries to pass [Val3dity](https://github.com/tudelft3d/val3dity) test or input a lower LoD to avoid missing buildings in the final output.
+Note 2: Please read about the importance of the Minkowski parameter below.

 https://user-images.githubusercontent.com/79523968/200867898-803496d9-1459-4ba1-8b6e-f1b55308a27a.mov